jtassia/You-Dont-Know-JS/up & going/ch2.md

 The "how" behind being able to call `a.toUpperCase()` is more complicated than just that method existing on the value.

-Briefly, there is a `String` (capital `S`) object wrapper form, typically called a "native", that pairs with a primitive `string` value; it's this object wrapper that defines the `toUpperCase()` method on its prototype.
+Briefly, there is a `String` (capital `S`) object wrapper form, typically called a "native," that pairs with a primitive `string` value; it's this object wrapper that defines the `toUpperCase()` method on its prototype.

-When you use a primitive value like `"hello world"` as an `object` by referencing a property or method -- for example: `a.toUpperCase()` in the previous snippet -- JS automatically "boxes" the value to its object wrapper counterpart (hidden under the covers).
+When you use a primitive value like `"hello world"` as an `object` by referencing a property or method (e.g., `a.toUpperCase()` in the previous snippet), JS automatically "boxes" the value to its object wrapper counterpart (hidden under the covers).

 A `string` value can be wrapped by a `String` object, a `number` can be wrapped by a `Number` object, and a `boolean` can be wrapped by a `Boolean` object.
 For the most part, you don't need to worry about or directly use these object wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you.

-**Note:** For more information on JS natives and "boxing", see Chapter 3 of the *Types & Grammar* title of this series.
+**Note:** For more information on JS natives and "boxing," see Chapter 3 of the *Types & Grammar* title of this series.
 To better understand the prototype of an object, see Chapter 5 of the *this & Object Prototypes* title of this series.

 ### Comparing Values